-If you have two or more scholarly honors or grants, create a this section.
-Otherwise, fold these accomplishments into your Education — a feeble section is off-putting to potential employers if you are applying for a high-level position or have worked in your field at length.
+If you have two or more academic honors or grants, create this section.
+Otherwise, fold these accomplishments into your Education section.

 If you’ve never written an academic CV before, give yourself plenty of time to populate this section.
-Chances are that you’ve been recognized multiple times over your collegiate and professional career, but these may not spring to mind.
+Chances are that you’ve been recognized multiple times over your collegiate and professional career.

 For example, if you’re a medical researcher studying a particular illness, you may join an epidemiological society to gather information; but, if your interest next turns to the immunological aspects of the disease, you may not participate as much in the forums and professional societies you joined previously.

-Going through your publication and presentation history may help you recall professional societies to which you belonged, or forums in which you’ve been active.
-If you held office or some other position in a scholarly or professional organization, consider placing this information in your Employment section.
-Just as in the other optional sections, if what is here does not add anything significant to your CV, consider excluding it.
+Going through your publication and presentation history may help you recall professional societies to which you belonged or forums in which you’ve been active.
+Consider placing this information in your employment section if you held office or another position in a scholarly or professional organization.
+Just as in the different optional sections, consider excluding it if what is here does not add anything significant to your CV.

-Write incomplete sentences (i.e., fragments) to increase impact and to omit extraneous words.
+Short phrases: Write incomplete sentences, or phrases, to increase impact and omit extraneous words.

-Use similar phrasing so that the reader can swiftly understand your meaning.
+Consistent tense: Keep the tense (present or past) consistent.
+Use parallelism, or similar phrasing, so that the reader can quickly understand your meaning.

-Bullet points are used more frequently in resumes than CVs.
-However, using bullet points in CVs is becoming popular — bullet points make short and declarative statements that take up less than a line each, lending to the Parallelism structure of your curriculum vitae.
+Bullet points: Using bullet points in CVs is becoming popular — bullet points make short and declarative statements that take up less than a line each, lending to your CV a parallel structure.
 Shorter verb-noun pairs belong on the same line.

 Postgraduate Demonstrator, University of Leicester (2004–present)

-Postgraduate Demonstrator, University of Leicester (2004-present).
-Led several seminars for undergraduates.
-Supervised five undergraduates on their dissertations.
+I led several seminars for undergraduates.
+I have experience supervising five undergraduates on their dissertations.
 Demonstrated experiments and supervised practicals for undergraduate students.